Dondon Nakar: Career

 Nakar's reputation grew in appearing in the musical-variety show Apat na Sikat which aired in IBC from 1975 to 1981.
 It also featured Lala Aunor, Arnold Gamboa, and Winnie Santos.
-However, Nakar is the first to leave the quartet, and was replaced by Eddie Villamayor.
+However, Nakar was the first to leave the quartet, and was replaced by Eddie Villamayor.

 Nakar debuted as a lead actor in the 1976 film Pilyang Engkantada costarring with Winnie Santos.
 Other film credits include Menor de Edad (1979), Nang Bumuka ang Sampagita (1980), and Ang Babaeng Hinugot sa Aking Tadyang (1981).

-He also sang the theme song for the 1980–1983 television soap drama Flor de Luna which starred Janice de Belen As a musician, he was also contracted to the Vicor Music Corporation.
+He also sang the theme song for the 1980–1983 television soap drama Flor de Luna which starred Janice de Belen.
+As a musician, he was also contracted to the Vicor Music Corporation.

 Personal life

 Dondon Nakar was married to Candy Platon with whom he had a son.
-Despite separating ways with Platon, he remained friends with the woman.
+Despite separating ways with Platon, they remained friends.

 Death

 Nakar died of cardiac arrest on November 1, 2025.
 He was 66 years old.